 - Use a parking lot.
 During the Daily Scrum, a lot of topics will arise that the participants want to discuss with each other.
 Often these are topics that don't concern the entire team.
 To ensure the daily Scrum to be concise, use a parking lot to capture the topics that need to be discussed but not necessarily during the daily Scrum.
 After the Daily Scrum, the items placed on the parking lot can be addressed with the relevant team members.

 - Use the task board actively.
 I can't emphasize this tactic enough.
 Ensure the task board has a central place during the Daily Scrum.
 Encourage every team member to point out the tasks (s)he worked on and have them update it right away.
 This provides clarity, encourages collaboration and stimulates and active participation.
 It also ensures the task board is completely updated after every Daily Scrum.

 - Create a wall of transparency.
 Besides a physical task board, it's useful to have artifacts like the Definition of Done, impediments, sprint goals, availability of team members, a sprint calendar, team agreements etc. visually in place.
-During the Daily Scrum these items can help providing clarity on the progress, discussions or behaviour.
+During the Daily Scrum, these items can help to provide clarity on the progress, discussions or behavior.

 - Toss a ball.
 Use a ball as a token for speaking.
 Only the person with the ball is allowed to speak.
 Throwing the ball around will also provide the event with some more energy.